Elisabeth Kirkby: Entertainment career

-Having served as an assistant stage manager, she started her performance career in the United Kingdom in theatre, joining the Manchester Repertory Theatre in 1939; subsequently in 1942 she joined the Liverpool Repertory Theatre, where she worked for a year before joining the Birmingham Repertory Theatre During the Second World War years she also spent three years working for the war effort with the woman's branch of the British Army the Auxiliary Territorial Service, as an entertainer, writer and producer for Stars in Battledress.
-Kirkby appeared in telemovies in her native United Kingdom including Mr. Bolfrey and the televised play Love from a Stranger, based on a stage production written by Frank Vosper from a novel by Agatha Christie.
+Having worked as an assistant stage manager, Kirkby started her performance career in the United Kingdom in theatre, joining the Manchester Repertory Theatre in 1939.
+In 1942 she joined the Liverpool Repertory Theatre, where she worked for a year before joining the Birmingham Repertory Theatre.
+During the Second World War, she spent three years working for the war effort with the woman's branch of the British Army—the Auxiliary Territorial Service—as an entertainer, writer and producer for Stars in Battledress.
+Kirkby appeared in telemovies in the UK including Mr. Bolfrey, and the televised play Love from a Stranger which was based on a stage production written by Frank Vosper from a novel by Agatha Christie.

-Kirkby relocated to Sydney, Australia in 1965, where she wrote and produced documentaries and educational programs for the ABC.
-After Kirkby's stint at the ABC, she moved to commercial television, appearing in guest starring drama roles.
-These included Rip Tide, The Rovers, in Crawford Productions' espionage drama Hunter and their police drama Homicide and in the serial The Group.
+Kirkby relocated to Sydney, Australia in 1965, where she wrote and produced documentaries and educational programs for the Australian Broadcasting Commission (ABC).
+After her stint at the ABC, she moved to commercial television, appearing in guest starring drama roles.
+These included Riptide, The Rovers, Crawford Productions' espionage drama Hunter, their police drama Homicide, and in the serial The Group.

 Her next role was that of Lucy Sutcliffe in the soap opera Number 96.
 The character of Lucy was devised by writer David Sale, who had previously cast her in The Group.
-He based her and her husband Alf Sutcliffe (played by James Elliott) after his own parents from Lancashire, England, even naming the character of Lucy after his mother.
+He based Lucy and her husband Alf Sutcliffe (played by James Elliott) after his own parents from Lancashire, England, even naming the character of Lucy after his mother.
 "The only difference," said Sale, "was my parents from native England loved Australia, so to make it a little interesting we would have the character of Alf, as the typical whinging Pommy, who was also longing to return to the United Kingdom, despite Lucy's disapproval."
 Kirkby was an original cast member of Number 96 which premiered March 1972.
 Unsure of how long the series would last, the producers offered the original cast contracts lasting just six weeks.
 The show became Australia's 10th highest-rated television program in 1972, was the number 1 highest rating program in 1973 and 1974, and the 6th highest rated program for 1975.
 The episode in which it was revealed that Lucy's tumour was benign proved to be Number 96s highest-ever rated episode.
 In late 1973 the show had a feature film spin-off featuring much of the show's current cast, including Kirkby, reprising their television roles.
 Kirkby provided a commentary for the DVD release of the series alongside co-star Carol Raye and Michael Kirby.

 After Number 96 Kirkby went into a theatre run in Melbourne, appearing in The Jockey Club Stakes alongside Robert Coote and Wilfrid Hyde White in late 1975.
 Kirkby and White had previously met 30 years previously in the entertainment division of the army during World War II.
 Kirkby subsequently made guest appearances on Australian drama series such as The Outsiders.